DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Track your bitch's mating and due dates so a caesarean can be planned, not sprung on you.
+- Track your bitch's mating date and use it to work out a due date, so a caesarean can be arranged in advance rather than sprung on you at night.

 Common questions